menu hamburger logo

 The Cinema

-"The Final" is an original short film made up entirely of footage from finals of the FIFA World Cup."The path of Champions" follows the teams at every FIFA Women’s World Cup to discover who beat the odds to become world champions.
+"The Final" is an original short film made up entirely of footage from finals of the FIFA World Cup.
+"The Path of Champions" follows the teams at every FIFA Women’s World Cup to discover who beat the odds to become world champions.

 Outside the cinema is the Curva Nord.
 It is named after some of the world’s most famous stands.
-It contains seats from stadiums which have staged great World Cup moments, including London’s Wembley in 1966, Munich’s Olympiastadionin 1974, and Cape Town’s Green Point in 2010."The Final" is an original short film made up entirely of footage from finals of the FIFA World Cup."The path of Champions" follows the teams at every FIFA Women’s World Cup to discover who beat the odds to become world champions.
+It contains seats from stadiums that have staged great World Cup moments, including London’s Wembley in 1966, Munich’s Olympiastadion in 1974, and Cape Town’s Green Point in 2010.

 5.2_Cinema_3x2_IMG_9650